Monomial tropical cones for multicriteria optimization: An Upper Bound Theorem

 \section{An Upper Bound Theorem}

-In order to obtain a bound on the number of extremal generators of the complementary monomial tropical cone we relate tropical cones with ordinary convex cones defined over a suitably chosen ordered field.
+Now we will study the combinatorial complexity of general tropical cones.
+In the subsequent section this will be used to recover known bounds on the number of scalarizations required for finding the nondominated points of a given multicriteria optimization problem.
+We start out with relating tropical cones with ordinary convex cones defined over a suitably chosen ordered field.
 A formal power series in $t$ of the form

 is a \emph{generalized real Puiseux series} if \begin{inparaenum}[(i)] \item the set $U$ of exponents is a countable and well-ordered subset of~$\RR$, \item which is finite, or it has $\infty$ as its only accumulation point, and \item the coefficients $c_u$ are real numbers. \end{inparaenum} The usual Puiseux series have rational exponents with a common denominator.
 The \emph{valuation map} $\val$ sends a (generalized) Puiseux series to its lowest exponent.
 Further, the real (generalized) Puiseux series are ordered: the sign is given by the sign of the coefficient of the term of lowest order.
 It is a consequence of \cite[Theorem~1]{Markwig:2010} that the set $\hahnseries{\RR}{t}$ of generalized real Puiseux series, equipped with the coefficient-wise addition and the usual convolution product, forms a real closed field.
 By the Tarski--Seidenberg principle \cite[Theorem 2.80]{BasuPollackRoy:2006} the first-order theories of the ordered fields $\hahnseries{\RR}{t}$ and $\RR$ coincide.
 In particular, convexity, linear programming and polyhedra work like over the reals.